avbar/redis-lock/README.md

 # Distributed locks with Redis
-Implementation of single instance pattern from [here](https://redis.io/docs/manual/patterns/distributed-locks/)
+Implementation of a single instance pattern from [here](https://redis.io/docs/manual/patterns/distributed-locks/)